tomieq/ScriptInterpreter/README.md

 The returned value can be obtained by calling:
 ```
 let engine = ScriptInterpreter()
-let script = // obtain your script
+let script = // your script here

 let result = try engine.exec(code: script)
 ```